 Workshop: Potential Wor(l)ds

-Aliyah Hussain (UK), Anna Bunting Branch (UK)
+Aliyah Hussain, Anna Bunting Branch

+Potential Wor(l)ds is a workshop using sound, mark-making and science fiction with artists Aliyah Hussain and Anna Bunting Branch.
+Exploring how to navigate and push against pre-defined words and worlds – and how to make our own spaces, on our own terms.
 Using science fiction as a tool to explore experimental modes of communicating and different ways of world-building, artists Anna Bunting Branch and Aliyah Hussain’s host a workshop to think about how to define what we want and need on our own terms and in our own words.

 Taking Elgin’s prompt of ‘there ought to be a word…’ as a starting point, the Potential Wor(l)ds workshop uses contact mics, printmaking and experimental sound-making to collectively create new terms, labels, words and demands for making our own worlds..